ruhuitay/ruhuitay.github.io/_posts/2024-04-22-gitcheatsheet.md

 ---
 Are you starting out on your version control system journey and want to get started quickly?
 Using the File Explorer as the remote repository?
 Then read on!

-I decided to write my own as I found that some cheatsheets do not have all the commands.
-I needed to get the ball rolling when I first started out.
+I decided to write my own as I found that some cheatsheets do not have all the commands I needed, to get the ball rolling when I first started out.
 In this sheet, you will also find the commands for setting up a git remote repo on the file repository.
 The commands are mostly the same, but I sectioned out the commands for this special case [here](#using-file-explorer-as-remote-repository).